-all Clear PoE statistics for all interfaces. interface INTERFACE-ID Specify ID of an interface.
-The acceptable interface will be physical port. , (Optional) Specify a series of interfaces, or separate a range of interfaces from a previous range.
-No space before and after the comma. - (Optional) Specify a range of interfaces.
-No space before and after the hyphen.
+MAC-ADDR Specifies the MAC address of the entry.
+The address must be a unicast address.
+If a received packet contains a destination MAC address that matches the specified MAC address, it will be forwarded to the specified interface. interface INTERFACE-ID Specifies the interface to which the matched packets will be forwarded.
+Only physical ports are valid interfaces. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
+No space is allowed before and after the comma. - (Optional) Specifies a range of interfaces.
+No space is allowed before and after the hyphen.